thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-1/09-form-validation.desc.md

 In order to use angular form validation we have to abide by the following rules

 - We must give our form a name attribute (let's imagine a name attribute = "firstForm")
-	- We can then do things like `firstForm.$valid` (which returns true or false)
+	- We can then do things like `controllerAlias.firstForm.$valid` (which returns true or false)
 - We have to put an ng-model on each of our inputs (remember to use the dot!)

 A couple extra things:
 - If we do not want to use the standard HTML5 validations we add `novalidate` as an attribute to our form
-- To access angular properties on our inputs we use the syntax `formName.inputName.angularProperty`.
+- To access angular properties on our inputs we use the syntax `controllerAlias.formName.inputName.angularProperty`.
-  + We can then do things like `firstForm.username.$valid` or `firstForm.username.$error` (to see an object with any errors)
+  + We can then do things like `controllerAlias.firstForm.username.$valid` or `controllerAlias.firstForm.username.$error` (to see an object with any errors)

 ## Styling our forms and displaying error messages: